junaid2066/STATS/README.md

-# STATS
-A Framework for Multilingual Text to Speech and Speech to Text Generation
+## STATS: A Framework for Multilingual Text to Speech and Speech to Text Generation